lsoudade/surebet-computer/README.md

 surebet-computer
 ===============

-A form to detect and calculate surebet situation.
+A silex project containing a form to detect and calculate surebet situation.